Siege of Pensacola: Spanish forces

 Gálvez embarked his flag with the Spanish fleet, under the command of Captain José Calvo de Irazabal.
-With about 1,300 men, the regular troops included a Majorcan regiment and Arturo O'Neill commanding 319 men of Spain's Irish Hibernia Regiment, and including militias of biracial and free Afro-Cubans.
+With about 1,300 men, the regular troops included a Mallorcan regiment and Arturo O'Neill commanding 319 men of Spain's Irish Hibernia Regiment, and including militias of biracial and free Afro-Cubans.
 Gálvez had also ordered additional troops from New Orleans and Mobile to assist.

 The Spanish expeditionary force sailed from Havana on February 13.
 Arriving outside Pensacola Bay on March 9, Gálvez landed some troops on Santa Rosa Island, the barrier island protecting the bay.
 O'Neill's Hibernians landed at the island battery, which he found undefended, and set up artillery which he used to drive away the British ships taking shelter in the bay.
 However, bringing the Spanish ships into the bay turned out to be difficult, just as it had been the previous year at the capture of Mobile.
 Supplies were offloaded onto Santa Rosa Island to raise the draft of some of the ships, but Calvo, the fleet commander, refused to send any more ships through the channel after the lead ship, the 64-cannon San Ramon, grounded in its attempt.
 Furthermore, some British guns seemed to have the range to fire on the bay's entrance.

 Gálvez used his authority as governor of Louisiana to commandeer the ships that were from Louisiana.
 He boarded the Gálveztown, and on March 18 he sailed her through the channel and into the bay.
 The three other Louisiana ships followed him, under what proved to be ineffective British artillery fire.
 After sending Calvo a detailed description of the channel, his captains all insisted on making the crossing, which they did the next day.
 Calvo, claiming that his assignment to deliver Gálvez' invasion force was now complete, sailed back to Havana in the San Ramon.